Who is eligible to receive the COVID-19 vaccine at a location on UGA Campus?

 Can I request a specific brand of vaccine?

-How will I know when to come back for my second vaccination?
+If I receive Pfizer or Moderna vaccine, how will I know when to come back for my second vaccination?

 Why will I need to stay on site for monitoring after my vaccination?